- 1/2 cup cold butter, cubed

 - In a large bowl, cut butter into flour until mixture resembles coarse crumbs.
 Stir in buttermilk just until moistened.
 Turn onto a lightly floured surface; knead 3-4 times.
 Pat or lightly roll to 3/4-in. thickness.
 Cut with a floured 2-1/2-in. biscuit cutter.

 - Place on a greased baking sheet.
-Bake at 425° for 11-13 minutes or until golden brown.
+Bake at 425° until golden brown, 11-13 minutes.
 Brush tops with butter.
 Serve warm.
-Yield: 9 biscuits.
+Yield: 8 biscuits.